clober-dex/v2-subgraph/README.md

 Note: Deployments will fail if there are uncommitted changes in the subgraph.
 Please commit your changes before deploying.

 ## TODO
-- Deploy scripts or GitHub actions to deploy the subgraph
 - Store events for Make, Take, Claim, Cancel, Mint, and Burn in the schema
 - Add an entity to track and sort LP balances per user
 - Merge schema from [clober-analytics-subgraph](https://github.com/clober-dex/clober-analytics-subgraph)